South Korean President's confidante returns to South Korea for grilling from prosecutors

 The South Korean prosecutor’s office on Thursday established a “special investigation unit” to probe the cases.

-, Park -- as sitting president -- is immune from criminal prosecution except for insurrection or treason.
+Under South Korea’s constitution, Park – as sitting president – is immune from criminal prosecution except for insurrection or treason.

 The incident has hit Park’s approval ratings.
 Her weekly approval rate plunged to a record low of 21.1% Thursday, according to a local pollster Real Meter.

 Park, whose presidency ends in early 2018, had approval ratings between 30% to 50% during her first three years in office.
-This year, however, has been a bad one for the president.
+This year, however, has been a bad year for the president.

 A combination of a weak economy, inadequate public communications and poor administration of state affairs, according to multiple poll results, have resulted in slipping approval scores.